Planting a fruit tree

 'One generation plants the tree, another gets the shade' – so goes the Chinese proverb.
 The fruit trees you plant today will grow for many decades into the future, though luckily you don't have to wait till your kids take over to enjoy the fruit.

-Once you've selected your tree – traditional apples and pears, or perhaps cherries, apricots or a fig, all available from our Chislehurst, Newchurch, Canterbury and Welling garden centre – give it the best possible start to its long life by getting the planting right.
+Once you've selected your tree – traditional apples and pears, or perhaps cherries, apricots or a fig, all available from our Chislehurst, Newchurch, Canterbury, Welling and New Malden garden centre – give it the best possible start to its long life by getting the planting right.
 Here's how:

 - Choose the site carefully: some fruit trees, such as cherries, will fruit in partial shade but most need a sunny spot that's reasonably sheltered.